stac-utils/stac-node-validator/README.md

 ### Config file

 You can also pass a config file via the `--config` option.
 Simply pass a file path as value.
-No other parameters can be set via CLI then.
+Parameters set via CLI will override the corresponding setting in the config file.

 The config file uses the same option names as above.
-To specify the files to be validated, add an aray with paths.
+To specify the files to be validated, add an array with paths.

-Example:
+The schema map is an object instead of string separated with a `=` character.

+**Example:**
 ```json
 {
   "files": [